ocaml/dune/doc/concepts.rst

 ======

 Any directory containing at least one ``<package>.opam`` file defines a scope.
-This scope is the sub-tree starting from this directory, excluding any other scopes rooted in sub-directories.
+This scope is the subtree starting from this directory, excluding any other scopes rooted in subdirectories.

 Typically, any given project will define a single scope.
-Libraries and executables that are not meant to be installed will be visible inside this scope only.
+Libraries and executables that aren't meant to be installed will be visible inside this scope only.

-Because scopes are exclusive, if you wish to include the dependencies of the project you are currently working on into your workspace, you may copy them in a ``vendor`` directory, or any other name of your choice.
-Dune will look for them there rather than in the installed world and there will be no overlap between the various scopes.
+Because scopes are exclusive, if you wish to include your current project's dependencies in your workspace, you can copy them in a ``vendor`` directory, or any name of your choice.
+Dune will look for them there rather than in the installed world, and there will be no overlap between the various scopes.

 .. _ordered-set-language:

-Ordered set language
+Ordered Set Language
 ====================

-A few fields take as argument an ordered set and can be specified using a small DSL.
+A few fields take an ordered set as argument and can be specified using a small DSL.

-This DSL is interpreted by dune into an ordered set of strings using the following rules:
+This DSL is interpreted by Dune into an ordered set of strings using the following rules:

-- ``:standard`` denotes the standard value of the field when it is absent
+- ``:standard`` denotes the standard value of the field when it's absent
 - an atom not starting with a ``:`` is a singleton containing only this atom
 - a list of sets is the concatenation of its inner sets
 - ``(<sets1> \ <sets2>)`` is the set composed of elements of ``<sets1>`` that do
   not appear in ``<sets2>``

 In addition, some fields support the inclusion of an external file using the syntax ``(:include <filename>)``.
-This is useful for instance when you need to run a script to figure out some compilation flags. ``<filename>`` is expected to contain a single S-expression and cannot contain ``(:include ...)`` forms.
+For instance, this is useful when you need to run a script to figure out some compilation flags. ``<filename>`` is expected to contain a single S-expression and cannot contain ``(:include ...)`` forms.

-Note that inside an ordered set, the first element of a list cannot be an atom except if it starts with `-` or `:`.
-The reason for this is that we are planning to add simple programmatic features in the futures so that one may write:
+Note that inside an ordered set, the first element of a list cannot be an atom except if it starts with ``-`` or ``:``.
+The reason for this is that we're planning to add simple programmatic features in the future so that one may write:

 .. code::

    (flags (if (>= %{ocaml_version} 4.06) ...))

-This restriction will allow to add this feature without introducing a breaking changes.
-If you want to write a list where the first element doesn't start by `-`, you can simply quote it: ``("x" y z)``.
+This restriction will allow you to add this feature without introducing breaking changes.
+If you want to write a list where the first element doesn't start with ``-``, you can simply quote it: ``("x" y z)``.

 Most fields using the ordered set language also support :ref:`variables`.
 Variables are expanded after the set language is interpreted.

 .. _blang:

-Boolean language
+Boolean Language
 ================

-The boolean language allows the user to define simple boolean expressions that dune can evaluate.
-Here's a semi formal specification of the language:
+The Boolean language allows the user to define simple Boolean expressions that Dune can evaluate.
+Here's a semi-formal specification of the language:

 .. code::